uelichueli/swiyu-admin-ch.github.io/_specifications/interoperability-profile.md

   teaser: ../assets/images/specifications_interoperability-profile.jpg
 ---

-## Abstract
-This document defines the technical profile of the swiyu Public Beta Trust Infrastructure.
-As such it shows how the referenced specifications can, and sometimes have to be, implemented in the context of the swiyu Public Beta Trust Infrastructure.

-The aim is to select features, provide guidelines and to define a set of requirements for new or existing specifications to enable interoperability between Issuers, Wallets and Verifiers of Credentials in the swiyu Public Beta Trust Infrastructure.

 **NOTE** <br/> This profile focuses on the Public Beta release and is not complete.
-It reflects the current state of implementation and will evolve in the future to fullfil the requirements of the swiyu trust infrastructure.
+It reflects the current state of implementation and will evolve in the future to fullfil the requirements of the swiyu Trust Infrastructure.
 {: .notice--info}

 ## Introduction
-This document defines a set of requirements based on new or existing technical specifications and aims to enable interoperability between Issuers, Wallets and Verifiers of Credentials in the swiyu Trust Infrastructure during the public beta phase.
+This document defines a set of requirements based on new or existing technical specifications and aims to enable interoperability between issuers, wallets and verifiers of credentials in the swiyu Public Beta Trust Infrastructure.
 It is intended as an interoperability profile that can be used by implementers.
+As such it shows how the referenced specifications can, and sometimes have to be, implemented.

 ### Target Audience/Usage
-The target audience of the document are early adopters who want to use the Public Beta of the swiyu Trust Infrastructure in 2025 to:
+The target audience of the document are early adopters who want to use the swiyu Public Beta Trust Infrastructure to:
 - experience the Confederations infrastructure and assess how it works
 - experiment with their use cases
 - test the integration of their products and systems
-- conduct experiences with regard to interoperability across sectors aswell as regarding international interoperability
+- conduct experiences with regard to interoperability across sectors as well as international interoperability
 - get ready for the productive environment in 2026

 ## Scope
-The following specifications are in scope of this Swiss Profile for the Public Beta Infrastructure:
+The following specifications are in scope of this "Swiss Profile":

 - Issuer & Verifier identification (DID:TDW, respectively the renamed method DID:WEBVH)
 - Protocol for issuance of the Verifiable Credentials (OID4VCI)